IL2HorusTeam/il2fb-mission-parser/docs/parsers/chiefs.rst

 **Description**:

-Output is a list of dictionaries containing information about each object.
+The output of the parser is a dictionary with a single item.
+It is accessible by ``chiefs`` key.
+The value is a list of of dictionaries containing information about each object.

 Common parameters
 -----------------